Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 • It only works with DVI-A (analog), not DVI-D (digital), so ensure your display device supports this

-CHECK PRICE: AMAZON CHECK PRICE: MONOPRICE
+BUY AT AMAZON CHECK PRICE: MONOPRICE

 This VGA to DVI-A adapter lets you connect an older device with a VGA output – like a graphics card – to a DVI-A input on your display device, like a monitor or projector.